 Clients with a TV PPM subscription can access this report either through the Lens platform or from the homepage of InfoSys+TV PPM.

-Highlights for the summer 2020 TV season include:
+Highlights for the fall 2020 TV season include:

-- Share of viewing to US specialty stations for Ind2+ in Canada grew from 8.7% to 11.5% year on year driven by increased viewing to CNN whose audience has almost doubled vs last summer.
+- Share of viewing to US specialty stations amongst Ind2+ in Canada was 37% higher than last Fall driven by growth in viewing to CNN whose average audience more than doubled across these periods.